mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 ## CSS Variables

-The Autocomplete component reuses CSS variables from the Input component:
+The Autocomplete component reuses CSS variables from the Input component to give you the consistent customization experience.

 {{"demo": "AutocompleteVariables.js", "hideToolbar": true}}